 In fact, in the years that he has arrived in the capital city of Amsterdam, he has traveled a straight path to meet the queen in her palace.
 (Broadcasters often use this time to gently remind viewers in other countries that “the Netherlands” and “Holland” are not interchangeable.
-Holland is a province located in the westernmost part of the Netherlands, and the country overall, not just Holland, is recognized for its popular tulips and windmills.)
+Holland is a province located in the westernmost part of the Netherlands.
+The entire country, and not just Holland, is recognized for its tulips and windmills.)

-Nearly every town in the Netherlands now hosts its own Sinterklaas parade, and in some places the man in red velvet may make his grand entrance to town by carriage, moped or helicopter before setting up his “headquarters” at a grand hotel.
+Nearly every town in the Netherlands hosts its own Sinterklaas parade, and in some places the man in red velvet may make his grand entrance to town by carriage, moped or helicopter before setting up his “headquarters” at a grand hotel.